Overview of the Optics and Light-Pipe features of t-glase

 We would like to thank the team at taulman 3D for allowing us to cooperate with them on selling another of their fantastic products.

-“t-glase is an easy print.
-One trick users are finding is to print at 90% nozzle to layer to get the glass effect to come out.
+t-glase is an easy print 3D Printer Filament.
 As it bonds so well, it’s not a problem like ABS/PLA…

 The main features of t-glase, all information was provided by Tom @taulman 3D